magicgh/Ask-before-Plan/README.md

 cd Ask-before-Plan
 pip install -r requirements.txt
 ```
-3. Download the environment and extract into the `Ask-before-Plan` directory.
+3. Download the `environment.zip` and extract it into the `Ask-before-Plan` directory.

 ## Model Setup
 To use OpenAI models, `OPENAI_API_KEY` must be set in the environment.